abhishekbeniwal57/abhishek_18-04-25/README.md

 - Database indexes are used to improve query performance
 - Background tasks prevent API blocking during report generation

-## Improvement Ideas

-1. **Optimization**: Implement more efficient data processing for larger datasets through parallel processing.

-2. **Caching**: Implement caching mechanisms to store frequently accessed data (like business hours and timezones) to reduce database queries.

-3. **Database Indexing**: Add more specialized indexes to improve query performance for specific operations.

-4. **Asynchronous Processing**: Implement a proper task queue system (like Celery with Redis) for handling report generation asynchronously, which would be more robust than the current threading approach.

-5. **Frontend Interface**: Add a simple web interface for users to trigger reports and view results.

-6. **Testing**: Add comprehensive unit and integration tests to ensure reliability.

-7. **API Documentation**: Add Swagger/OpenAPI documentation for the API endpoints.

 ## Sample Output

 A sample report output looks like: